cspath1/RT-Contracts/README.md

 # RT-Contracts
-Back-end architecture for the Radio Telescope Senior Software Design Project for 2018
+Back-end architecture for the Radio Telescope Senior Software Design Project for the 2018-2019 academic year